BIOP/ijp-imagetoatlas/registration_with_deepslice.md

 This procedure gives very fast results and automates many steps of the alignement:

-* atlas slicing angle correction
+* atlas cutting angle estimation
 * initial positioning of slices along the axis
-* in plane affine transformation
+* in-plane affine registration

 ---